microsoft/IoT-For-Beginners/1-getting-started/lessons/4-connect-internet/README.md

         source ./.venv/bin/activate
         ```

 1. Once the virtual environment has been activated, the default `python` command will run the version of Python that was used to create the virtual environment.
-Run the following to see this:
+Run the following to get this version:

     ```sh
     python --version
     ```

-    You should see the following:
+    The output will be similar to the following:

     ```output
     (.venv) ➜  nightlight-server python --version